 Lemongrass Dried Leaves

-Bring home our lemongrass leaves, in their purest form, straight from the abode of snow.
-Cultivated and nurtured in the middle of Himalayan hills, these leaves are aromatically rich.
+Bring home our Lemongrass Dried Leaves, in their purest form, straight from the abode of snow.
+Lemongrass Dried Leaves are Cultivated and nurtured in the middle of Himalayan hills, these leaves are aromatically rich.

 From planting to harvesting, each and every process has been done manually.
 These leaves are free of any chemicals and possess a ton of rejuvenating qualities.